onap/dcaegen2/docs/sections/services/prh/index.rst

 ..
 Add or remove sections below as appropriate for the platform component.

-**PNF Registration Handler** is a micro-service in DCAE used during Physical Network Function (PNF) Plug-n-Play to process the PNF Registration event.
+**PNF Registration Handler** is a micro-service in DCAE.
+It is used during Physical Network Function (PNF) Plug-n-Play procedure to process the PNF Registration event.

 PRH overview and functions